 The first leg of this trip was the most important part to me since it was the whole reason why I pushed the confirm button at checkout for my flight.
 I have been fortunate enough to have seen some beautiful places in my life but experiencing the Dolomites was something else.
 It left me speechless with a feeling that I really can’t explain.
 You just have to go and experience it for yourself.
 It’s such a beautiful place that many people do not associate when talking about Italy and maybe that’s one of the beauties of it.
 With every turn was a moment filled with anticipation as I could never have predicted what I would see next.
 Northern Italy makes you feel small and unimportant in the best possible way, washing away egos and selfishness and shines light on the world around you.
 Now off to the next adventure.

-If you like this, you will love A Road Trip Through Scotland
+If you like this, you will love A Road Trip Through the Cities of Italy

 The Walt Disney Concert Hall

 Day and night… bump bump… This being a product of my insomnia at 3am.
 A little symbolic too, days and nights become synonymous with each other.
 Some days I can fall right asleep at a ‘normal’ hour while other nights I toss & turn until the sun comes up.
 On those nights I find myself working on pictures like this to calm the mind.
 A day.
 A night.
 The rhythm of the Walt Disney Concert Hall in Los Angeles, California.